 Printmedia: Graduate Overview

-The cornerstone of SAIC’s graduate studio program is its focus on tutorially guided studio practice.
-Each semester, in addition to selecting from graduate advisors in the department, students can select from more than 100 graduate faculty advisors at SAIC, representing myriad disciplines, approaches, and intellectual positions.
-Ultimately, it is the student’s work that drives the choice of advisor, and both disciplinary and interdisciplinary work is supported and advanced.
+Each semester, in addition to selecting graduate advisors from within the department, students can choose from more than 100 graduate faculty advisors at SAIC representing a myriad of disciplines, approaches, and intellectual positions.
+Individualized instruction is the cornerstone of the graduate studio program.

 Interested in learning more?

-Continue to explore the Printmedia department website to learn more about our curricular offerings, faculty, students, alumni, and more or schedule a tour.
+Continue to explore the SAIC Printmedia department website to learn about our curricular offerings, faculty, students, and alumni, visit the Master of Fine Arts in Studio degree program for more detailed information, or schedule a tour.